JWatus/Charge-Your-Vehicle/README.md

 After doing this press Connect button.

 ### Options
-Beneath are described few steps how to start and options which You can find in this application.
+Few steps how to start and options which You can find in this application are described beneath.

 #### Setting properties
 '*Properties*' section You can find in the '*Administration*' panel.
 You can set there the unit in which range for search charging points will be taken.
 Available options are: miles, kilometers and meters.